Florida Tire Blowout and Product Defect Lawyer

 How long do I have to file a Florida product defect lawsuit?

-Four years for product liability claims.
-Section 95.11(3)(a).
-A twelve-year statute of repose applies under section 95.031(2)(b).
+Four years for product liability claims, under section 95.11(3)(d), Florida Statutes.
+A separate twelve-year statute of repose can apply under section 95.031(2)(b).
+Call early; the older the product, the more the repose deadline matters.

 What evidence preserves a tire blowout case?